Skip to main content

 7. Figures/images have a resolution of at least 150dpi (300dpi or above preferred).
 Each is no more than 20MB per file.
 The files are in one of the following formats: JPG, TIFF, GIF, PNG, EPS (to maximise quality, the original source file is preferred).

 8. The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which is found under the Submissions tab for the journal.
-Every effort has been made to ensure that author names are removed from the manuscript (following the instructions to ensure blind peer review).
+Every effort has been made to ensure that author names are removed from the manuscript (following the instructions to ensure anonymous peer review).

 9. Please indicate in the 'Comments to the Editor' box if the submission is related to a forthcoming Special Collection.